 Yes, I Found a Jewish One!

-For all those who lament the lack of non-Christmas romance this time of year, Eight Nights in December is rather sweet.
+For all those who lament the lack of non-Christmas romance this time of year, Eight Nights in December (Amazon only) is rather sweet.

 Orphaned Lucas figures spending the holidays with his obnoxious roommate’s family in New York City is better than staying alone on campus upstate.
 He ends up sharing a room again, this time with his roommate’s brother, Nate.